sithmel/Do-androids-dream-of-electric-duck/README.md

 }
 ```
 Note:
+In here I reimplemented a generator function.
 Let me show how it works:
 Here's the first surprise! a generator Object is an iterable and an iterator at the same time.
-But there is more behind the scene that you should know
+But there is more behind the scene that you should know.
 ---
 #### set up/tear down
 ```js